Primary-Vector/agent-status/README.md

 ## Implementation Guidelines

-1. **Reading the file**: Applications should read the file periodically (e.g., every 0.5-2 seconds) or monitor the modification timestamp and check for modifications before parsing.
+1. **Reading the file**: Applications should read the file periodically (e.g., every 0.5-2 seconds) and check for modifications before parsing.

 2. **File changes**: Agents should update the file atomically to avoid partial reads.